MUNMO/Rackspace/README.md

 4. Basic testing configuration is done.
 5. The changes will be watching and automatically refreshed in the browser
 6. One command "npm start" enough to run the application.
 It will parallelly check the ESLint and Test case running.
+Open http://localhost:4000 to view it in the browser.